tarantool/doc/doc/book/intro.rst

 or the online Tarantool server at http://try.tarantool.org.
 Either way, as the first tryout, you can follow the introductory exercises from :ref:`Chapter 2 "Getting started" <getting_started>`.
-If you want more hands-on experience, proceed to :ref:`Tutorials <tutorials>` after you are through with Chapter 2.
+If you want more hands-on experience, proceed to :ref:`How-to guides <how-to>` after you are through with Chapter 2.

 :ref:`Chapter 3 "Database" <database-chapter>` is about using Tarantool